aleesteele/my-website-v2/portfolio.md

 ---

 <h3 class="post-link">Essays and Reporting</h3>
+* "The 'open' movement and its discontents".
+Published online at [The Graduate Institute, Geneva](https://www.graduateinstitute.ch/communications/news/open-movement-and-its-discontents), (2020).
+* "Who writes the first draft of history?".
+Published online in [The Graduate Press](https://thegraduatepress.org/2020/11/16/who-writes-the-first-draft-of-history/), (2020).
 * "Students March for BLM, Advocate for IHEID Reform".
 Published online in [The Graduate Press](https://thegraduatepress.org/2020/06/26/students-march-for-blm-advocate-for-iheid-reform/), (2020).
 * "More than 10,000 march in Geneva for Black Lives Matter Protest".
 Published online in [The Graduate Press](https://thegraduatepress.org/2020/06/15/more-than-10000-march-in-geneva-for-black-lives-matter-protest/), (2020).
 * "On Protests, Revolutions, and the New Roman Empire: Notes on America".
 Published in print for the Spring 2020 issue of [The Graduate Press](https://thegraduatepress.org/2020/03/08/spring-edition-revolutions/), (2020).